vasilakisfil/Introspected-REST/README.md

 When a client requests a resource, given that it already knows how to make the request and how to parse the response, it should only await plain data.
 Thus we need to find a way to provide any secondary data, like meta-data, through another channel, on the side.

+The problem is that REST doesn't allow you to integrate it at a later stage.
+Say that you already have a simple RESTless API, as a part of a prorotype product in your shining startup, and now you want to make a public release.
+You understand the benefits of having a REST API, so you are looking to add any hypermedia needed for the clients.
+It turns out that, you will have to change a lot of stuff in order to integrate.
+In fact, we probably can't call it integration, it's a completely new re-design.
+If we want to be precise, in a RESTless API, adding hypermedia at a later stage would mean that we would need a new Media Type because otherwise it would break the current semantics.
+Moreover, the response would change every time